jselmani/Cyclops/README.md

 #### Database
 * MongoDB (NoSQL)
 	* MongoDB must be installed on the local machine and will be configured using the Unity MongoDB driver for C#.
+	* A C++ utility must be written to retreive the data from the Oculus Rift and store into a ".csv" file which will later be referenced by the Database.

 #### Unity Game Engine
 * General Documentation: